Skip to content

 • teamOwner

-Actors matter because most product behavior is role-sensitive.
+Actors matter because many behaviors are role-sensitive.

 World